202301159/Capstone/README.md

 WORK Distribution:

-Tirth Kheni (202301007): Raw Code
+Tirth Kheni (202301007): Raw Code.
-Dip Zadafiya (202301159): Beautified the Code and reduced space complexity Data Structure & Time analysis was done by Harsh Kakadiya (202301052) and input files and format was decided by Jenish Vasani (202301057) Also every member contibuted to improve code constantly.
+Dip Zadafiya (202301159): Beautified the Code and reduced space complexity.
+Data Structure & Time analysis was done by Harsh Kakadiya (202301052). and input files and format was decided by Jenish Vasani (202301057).
+Also every member contibuted to improve code constantly.